teckcamp/teckcamp.github.io/privacy.md

 If our security is breached, our data is compromised or if we fail to comply with the law, we will tell affected users as soon as we become aware of the failure.
 We will report any data breach to the Information Commissioner and, if appropriate, the police, in a timely fashion.

-Used appropriately, we strongly believe using data improves the user experience on Meetup Mates and supports our aim of growing an inclusive community of Meetup attendees.
-Data you give us when filling in forms on site (when joining, for example) or when you're using the site or our apps helps us show you more relevant things and improve Meetup Mates for everyone.
+Used appropriately, we strongly believe using data improves the user experience on Teck Camp and supports our aim of growing an inclusive community of meetup attendees.
+Data you give us when filling in forms on site (when joining, for example) or when you're using the site or our apps helps us show you more relevant things and improve Teck Camp for everyone.

 If, via human error, or via a breach of our security, we fail to comply with the law, we will let affected users know as soon as we are aware of it.
 We will report any data breach to the Information Commissioner in UK and, depending on the circumstances, the Police.

 **<a id="Updates"></a>13.
 Updates**

 Further updates will be noted here as and when they are made.
+- 18th September 2020: Privacy Policy updated – name, email address, and social media account updated to reflect restyle.
 - 4th September 2020: Privacy Policy updated - updated links that had become outdated
 - 12 June 2019: Privacy Policy updated
 - 23 May 2019: Privacy Policy updated